 - Electronics and technology equipment

-Jim Rohn, an author and motivational speaker, said: “Time is more value than money.
+Jim Rohn, an author and motivational speaker, said: “Time is more valuable than money.
 You can get more money, but you cannot get more time.”

 This is the essence of capitalizing on an investment, which could be anything from buying out a competitor to buying into a franchise.
 When opportunity knocks, you’ll want to be ready to quickly open the door.